Cursor Generates Duplicate Logic Instead of Reusing Helpers

 Step 6: Give important helpers unique names

-• Diff has noticeably fewer new helpers.
+• The diff has noticeably fewer new helper definitions.

 If it still fails